emcrisostomo/fswatch/README.md

         $ ldconfig

-`fswatch` is a C++ program and a C++ compiler compliant with the C++11 standard is required to compile it.
+`fswatch` is a C++ program and a C++ compiler compliant with the C++ standard currently used is required.

+As of version 1.17.1 included, `fswatch` has required a C++11-compliant compiler.
+Subsequent versions require a C++17-compliant compiler.
 Check your OS documentation for information about how to install the C++ toolchain and the C++ runtime.

 No other software packages or dependencies are required to configure and install `fswatch` but the aforementioned APIs used by the file system monitors.